Ulkudas/Palm-City/README.md

 #### Turn Overview
 * Move one tile and pick a card from the deck
-* If it is a monster fight with it
+* If it is a monster fight with it, otherwise keep it
-* Otherwise keep it
 * You can trade if your token is placed in a Trade Center

 #### Rules and Mechanics